Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 Disgusted by the political situation in medieval Bulgaria, as well as the corruption of the church, he sought a place to practice his religion and devote himself to his beliefs.

-He soon became known in the region as a holy man.
-People came from near and far to experience his wisdom first-hand.
+He soon became known in the region for his wisdom.
+People came from near and far to experience his insights first-hand.

-After his death, in the middle of a dense forest at 1,147 m (3,763 ft) above sea level, his students founded the first Rila Monastery.
-The spot was approximately 4 km (2.5 mi) away from the monastery’s current position.
+After his death, in the middle of a dense forest at 1,147 m / 3,763 ft. above sea level, his students founded the first Rila Monastery.
+The spot is approximately 4 km / 2.5 mi away from the monastery’s current location.

 Throughout the years, the building was destroyed twice and robbed many times.
 Finally, in the 14th century, it was established at its present location.

-To understand why did the holy man choose this exact spot to devote himself to his religion, you need to imagine the surrounding area.
+To understand why the holy man chose this exact spot to devote himself to his religion, you need to imagine the surrounding area.

-Rila Mountain is the highest in Bulgaria and on the Balkans.
-Its tallest peak – Musala – rises 2,925 m (9,596 ft) high.
-Several other Rila peaks also reach the impressive 2,500+ m above sea level.
+Rila Mountain is the highest in Bulgaria and in the Balkans.
+Its tallest peak – Musala – rises 2,925 m / 9,596 ft. high.

-Alpine lakes with crystal clear, refreshing waters further astonish and fascinate the traveller.
+Alpine lakes with crystal clear, refreshing waters further astonish and fascinate the traveler.
 The most famous of them, the Seven Rila Lakes, are only a couple hours away from the Rila Monastery.

 So you see, St. Ivan Rilski didn’t choose this place by chance.
 People say that the mountain’s energy is extremely strong in this area.